Reading time - 1 minute, 12 seconds

 At Liberty Military Housing (LMH), we strive to continually improve the quality of life for service members and their families.
 Our goal is to bring awareness to military families and we strive to provide a safe home by making information available to you and your family.

 The goal of window safety awareness is for families to learn to safeguard against accidental window falls.

 Windows rank as one of the top five hidden hazards in the home.
 The U.S. Consumer Product Safety Commission reminds everyone that it only takes 5 minutes to prevent a child or pet from falling out of a window.

 Every year, more than 5,100 children are treated in the ER for injuries due to window falls. - Nationwide Children's Hospital

 Open windows keep our homes cool, but they also pose a safety risk for children.
-In exploring their surroundings, young children can accidentally fall through an open window or window screen or become tragically entangled in a nearby window cord.
+In exploring their surroundings, young children can accidentally fall through an open window or window screen.

-Here are some tips for keeping children safe around windows:
+Here are some tips from the Window Safety Task Force for keeping children safe around windows:

-- Don't rely on window screens to prevent falls.
-Window or sliding door screens are intended to keep bugs out, not kids in.
+Don’t rely on insect screens to prevent a window fall.
+Insect screens are designed to keep bugs out, not to keep children in the home.

 Supervise children to keep child’s play away from windows, balconies or patio doors.